User Guide

 Deleting a task: taskdelete

 Are the tasks added no longer needed?
 Or perhaps you’ve accidentally added the wrong task to the wrong tag?
 Worry not!
-Use the taskdelete
+Use the taskdelete command followed by the index of that tag, and the alphabetical index of the task!

 Format: taskdelete INDEX ALPHAINDEX